About Tags in Cintoo

 Creating Tags in Cintoo

 Cintoo's set of Asset Tagging and Display tools leverages an open tag data model that can be tailored to each company’s needs.
-You can create as many lists of tags as needed, with up to 20 custom tag metadata fields in each tag list.
-Metadata can be of any kind, including hyperlinks to your Digital Twin, ERP and EAM platforms.
+Create as many lists of tags as needed, with up to 20 custom tag metadata fields in each tag list.
+Metadata can be of any kind, including hyperlinks to Digital Twin, ERP and EAM platforms.

 In addition to the custom metadata, other attributes are assigned for each tag: